abdxdev/markdown-latex-pdf-builder/README.md

 ### Python 3.7+

 Download and install it from [python.org](https://www.python.org/downloads/).
+Preferably, between versions 3.10 and 3.13 inclusive.

 Check installation: